Azure-Samples/azure-search-openai-javascript/README.md

 ## Using a different backend

 The Search API service implements the [AzureML Chat Backend Protocol](https://github.com/Azure/azureml_run_specification/blob/chat-protocol/specs/chat-protocol/chat-app-protocol.md).
-It can be switched with any other service that implements the same protocol.
+It can be swapped with any service that implements the same protocol, like the [Python backend client in this repository](https://github.com/Azure-Samples/azure-search-openai-demo) instead of the Node.js implementation featured in this repo.

-For example, it's possible to use the [Python backend from this repository](https://github.com/Azure-Samples/azure-search-openai-demo) instead of our Node.js implemention.
 To do so, follow these steps:

 1. Deploy this repository, following the steps above.
 2. Get the frontend URL: